Who this applies to, and your responsibilities

 Importers of goods

-If you're importing goods into New Zealand it's a good idea to ask the overseas packer or supplier to confirm that the product you're importing meets New Zealand Weights and Measures legislative requirements.
+If you're importing goods into New Zealand, it's a good idea to ask the overseas packer or supplier to confirm that the product you're importing meets New Zealand weights and measures legislative requirements.

 How we define 'packaged'